There are countless resources out there. This is just a small list of resources that I have utilized over the years and can personally recommend.

 - CAC2 fosters and sustains greater levels of collaboration, information exchange, and learning across the childhood cancer community through agreed-upon initiatives in the areas of advocacy & awareness building, family support, and research & treatment

 St. Baldrick’s – Fills the gap in childhood cancer funding by raising money through their head-shaving events.
-They are the largest private funder of research grants specific for childhood cancer.
+They are one of the largest private funder of research grants specific for childhood cancer.

 Hope Has Arrived – Hope Has Arrived helps people find hope, strength, and peace against cancer.
 You can find personal stories as well as resources to help you achieve this.